samrat4747/Tour_Package_EDA/README.md

 Objective :-

-x To predict which customer is more likely to purchase the newly introduced travel package. x Which variables are most significant. x Which segment of customers should be targeted more.
+1) To predict which customer is more likely to purchase the newly introduced travel package.
+2) Which variables are most significant.
+3) Which segment of customers should be targeted more.